afni/afni_doc/README.md

 https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/devdocs/build_sphinx/main_toc.html

-As described on that webpage, there is an ``environment.yml`` file distributed in this repo qthat should contain all the additional dependencies for your OS (beyond having AFNI installed and the ``afni_doc`` repo downloaded).
+As described on that webpage, there is an ``environment.yml`` file distributed in this repo that should contain all the additional dependencies for your OS (beyond having AFNI installed and the ``afni_doc`` repo downloaded).
+That ``*.yml`` file can be used to create a conda environment directly, and then you are all set;  alternatively, you can install those same dependencies with a package manager and ``pip``, if you prefer.

 ## Building docs for The World